-Agile Explained: The 5 Stages of the Agile Development Lifecycle
+The 5 Stages of the Agile Software Development Lifecycle

 Agile development is a straightforward, systematic software development methodology.
-When followed and implemented properly, Agile helps teams deliver high-quality software on time and on budget.
+When followed and implemented properly, Agile helps teams deliver high-quality software on time and within budget.

-The beauty of Agile is realized throughout a series of five stages, known as the software development lifecycle: Ideation, development, testing, deployment, and operations.
-Read on for a closer look at the ins and outs of each stage, as well as tips to improve success throughout the entire Agile development lifecycle.
+Read on for a closer look at the ins and outs of each stage of the SDLC and find tips to improve success throughout the Agile development lifecycle.

-Agile is an iterative approach to software development.
-Instead of delivering a final working product at the end of the development lifecycle, teams work in small timeframes of usually one to three weeks, known as sprints.
-Throughout sprints, teams collaborate and provide feedback on the work in progress.
-Frequent communication like this keeps teams adaptable to changing business and user needs, and leads to the delivery of higher quality software products.
+The Agile process is an iterative approach to software development.
+Instead of delivering a final working product at the end of the development lifecycle, teams work in small timeframes.
+These timeframes, called sprints, are usually one to three weeks.

-The 5 stages of the Agile development lifecycle
+The 5 stages of the Agile software development lifecycle

 Stage 1: Ideation

 All successful Agile software development projects begin with an ideation stage.
-Working closely with stakeholders, the business team, developers, and the future users of the app, the Agile product owner pieces together the vision for the project by:
+The Agile product owner (PO) works closely with stakeholders, the business team, developers, and future app users.
+Guided by the greater team, the PO pieces together a project vision by:

 - Defining the purpose and goal of the new software